redis-developer/gitpod-flask-redis/README.md

-# A Python Flask template on Gitpod
+# A Python Flask / Redis template on Gitpod

 This is a [Python Flask](https://flask.palletsprojects.com/en/2.0.x) template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/) with [Redis](https://redis.io).